 "Why We Argue" is an interview podcast that since 2016, has explored the triumphs and disasters of American political conversation.
 Hosted by Political Philosopher and Vanderbilt University Professor Robert Talisse, "Why We Argue" returns with new sessions that question writers, philosophers, journalists, historians, politicians, citizens, and the great political minds of our era about truth, our society’s troubled relationship with it, and what sort of future it might have in our democracy.

 Subscribe and stay tuned for these new Future of Truth sessions.
 Listen to the trailer and check out past episodes from the first season of "Why We Argue" below.
 Be sure to follow us on Twitter and on Instagram.

-Season 2: Future of Truth Sessions (Now Airing)
+Season 2: Future of Truth Sessions

 Social Trust in a Free Society with Ken Vallier

 Kevin Vallier is Associate Professor in the Department of Philosophy at Bowling Green State University.
 His most recent book is titled Trust in a Polarized Age.
 Professor Vallier’s research focuses on the political challenges that emerge from moral diversity.
 Most recently, he has been examining the nature of social trust—trust among morally dissimilar citizens.
 As it turns out, the United States is a highly distrustful society.
 This episode explores why that may be so, and what can be done about it.
 You can follow him on Twitter @kvallier.

 Political Rhetoric and Demagoguery with Jennifer Mercieca